aortem/dartstream/dartstream/backend/packages/enhanced/README.md

 DS Enhanced Packages are any packages that are not built by the core dart team.
 Many of these packages greatly enhance functionality to the Dart core.

-Third party packages are actually broken up into several different categories depending on the use case:
+Third party packages are broken up into several different categories depending on the use case:

 - authentication
 - database